ProofSuite/contracts/README.md

 - The token sale will start on the date indicated by the `startTime` variable.
 Alternatively, it is possible to force the starting of the token sale by calling the `forceStart` method.
 Only the tokensale controller can call this method.

-- By default the Proof tokens are not transferable at the start of the tokensale.
+- By default the WIRA tokens are not transferable at the start of the tokensale.
 The controller of the tokensale can call the `enableTransfers` and `lockTransfers` methods to make token transferables.
 After the endTime, anybody can make the tokens definitely transferables by calling the `enableTransfers` method.
 The `lockTransfers` method will fail after the end of the token sale.

 - The token master wallet can be used to send tokens to certain addresses (ex: exchanges) without making transfers available to anyone before the end of the presale.
 The token sale controller can call the `enableMasterTransfers` and `lockMasterTransfers` to activate/deactivate this option.